-As a consultant I’m an independent person providing professional services to individuals, organizations as well as specific business projects on turnkey basis.
+As a consultant, I’m an independent person providing professional services to individuals, organizations as well as specific business projects on turnkey basis.

-- High Expertise: In my consultancy offerings, the product is ‘expertise’.
-As a consultant I’m well seasoned and also knowledgeable in areas of general management, financial resource mobilization, human resources as well as marketing practice(s).
+- High Expertise: In my consultancy offerings, the product is ‘expertise.’
+As a consultant, I’m well seasoned and also knowledgeable in areas of general management, financial resource mobilization, human resources as well as marketing practice(s).

-- Highly Customized: My consultancy services are tailored to meet my client’s needs which seeks significantly customized services of high degree of variance and quality.
-These are high contract, people based services with high degree of specialization.
+- Highly Customized: My consultancy services are tailored to meet my client’s needs which seeks significantly customized services of a high degree of variance and quality.
+These are a high contract, people based services with high degree of specialization.

 Role as a Consultant

 I consider consulting, essentially, as an art.
-As a consultant I provide expert services to my clients.
+As a consultant, I provide expert services to my clients.
 Generally, I follow a “curbing the root cause of any trouble” approach by:

 - Identifying and investigating problems concerned with strategy, policy, markets, organizations, procedures and methods